kontena/kontena/docs/getting-started/installing/docker-compose.md

 ```

 - `KONTENA_URI` is the uri to Kontena Master (use ws:// for a non-tls connection)
-- `KONTENA_TOKEN` is the grid token, which can be acquired from the master using the `kontena grid show --token my-grid` command
+- `KONTENA_TOKEN` is the Kontena Grid token, which can be acquired from Kontena Master using the `kontena grid show my-grid` command
 - `KONTENA_PEER_INTERFACE` is the network interface that is used to connect the other nodes in the grid.

 **Step 2:** Run the command `docker-compose up -d`

-To allow Kontena agent to pull from Kontena's built-in private image registry you must add `--insecure-registry="10.81.0.0/16"` to Docker daemon options on the host machine.
+To allow the Kontena Agent to pull from Kontena's built-in private image registry, you must add `--insecure-registry="10.81.0.0/16"` to the Docker daemon options on the host machine.
 The most platform-independent way to do this is with the `/etc/docker/daemon.json` config file:

 ```sh
 $ cat > /etc/docker/daemon.json <<DOCKERCONFIG